Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

 We classify the flexible estimators according to whether (a) they use a critical density modeling strategy or a bridging strategy and (b) the modeling or bridging strategy revolves around $Z$ or $N$.
 This leads to four strategies for flexible estimation: \textit{Z-modeling}, \textit{N-modeling}, \textit{Z-bridging}, and \textit{N-bridging}.
-For each of the four flexible estimation strategies, we present (a) a \textit{Pure Weighting} (PW) estimator that requires no model for the outcome, (b) an \textit{Sequential Expectation (SE)} estimator that only requires sequential models for the outcome and pseudo-outcome\footnote{By "pseudo-outcome", we mean the predicted value from the previous regression step in the sequential regression procedure.} (c) a \textit{Weighted Sequential Expectation estimator (WSE)} that weights the sequential regressions of the SE estimator to target the covariate space of the intervention arm, and (d) a \textit{Regress-then-Weight} (RW) estimator that combines weighting and outcome regressions (see Supplement).
+For each of the four flexible estimation strategies, we present (a) a \textit{Pure Weighting} (PW) estimator that requires no model for the outcome, (b) a \textit{Sequential Regression (SR)} estimator that only requires sequential models for the outcome and pseudo-outcome\footnote{By ``pseudo-outcome", we mean the predicted value from the previous regression step in the sequential regression procedure.} (c) a \textit{Sequential Weighted Regression estimator (SWR)} that weights the sequential regressions of the SR estimator to target the covariate space of the intervention arm, and (d) a \textit{Regress-then-Weight} (RW) estimator that combines weighting and outcome regressions (see Supplement).